CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 #### OpenCL Version
 If you have an AMD graphics card, you can compile OpenPose with the OpenCL option.
-To manually select the OpenCL Version, open CMake GUI mentioned above, and set the `GPU_MODE` flag to `OPENCL`.
+To manually select the OpenCL Version, open CMake GUI mentioned above, and set the `GPU_MODE` flag to `OPENCL`. **Very important:** If you compiled previously the CPU-only or CUDA versions on that same OpenPose folder, you will have to manually delete de `build` directory and run the installation steps from scratch.
+Otherwise, many weird errors will appear.

 The OpenCL version has been tested on Ubuntu and Windows.
 This has been tested only on AMD Vega series and NVIDIA 10 series graphics cards.
 Please email us if you have issues with other operating systems or graphics cards.